jb-seganfredo/CarStore-Email-Notification-System/README.md

 # CarStore Email Notification System

-A project for the Santander Coders 2023.2 course about automateing an email notification system for CarStore's new and best-selling vehicles, tailored to send personalized emails to clients on Mondays with JavaScript.
+A project for the Santander Coders 2023.2 course about automating an email notification system for CarStore's new and best-selling vehicles, tailored to send personalized emails to clients on Mondays with JavaScript.

 ## Usage